tosorakim/Game-App-Optimization/README.md

 day1_retention: day 1 retention rate</br>

 # Exploratory Analysis
 To begin this exploratory analysis, first import libraries and define functions for plotting the data using matplotlib.
 Depending on the data, not all plots will be made.
-Once you visualized the data as a graph(the graph file has attached as PNG file), you will find each character of channels.
+Once you visualized the data as a graph(the graph file has attached as PNG file), you will find each character of channels.<br>

 <img src="day1_retention.png" width="400"><br>
 KPI Option1 : day1_retention
 As you analyzed the data, you could see the Channel A, C, D, E, and F were not following KPI #1(day1 RR below 10%).
-On the other hand, the channel B, G are satisfied the KPI so that they need to be optimization.
+On the other hand, the channel B, G are satisfied the KPI so that they need to be optimization.<br>

 <img src="nru.png" width="400"><br>
 KPI Option 2 : NRU(New Registered Users)